antarctica/scar-add-metadata-toolbox/README.md

 Steps:

 1. create a metadata record using the
    [interim guidance (internal)](https://gitlab.data.bas.ac.uk/MAGIC/add/issues/146#note_49157) for the BAS Metadata Library record configuration
 2. [Sign-in](#auth-sign-in) to the editor application
 3. [Import](#records-import) the metadata record from its JSON file, which will add it to the unpublished repository
-4. [Publish](#records-publish) the metadata record, which will copy it from the *unpublished* to *published* repository
+4. [Publish](#records-publish) the metadata record, which will copy it from the *unpublished* to the *published* repository
-5. [Export](#export) the data catalogue, which will read metadata records from the *published* repository and save them as static HTML content
+5. [Export](#export) the data catalogue, which will save metadata records from the *published* repository as static HTML pages
-6. [Publish](#publish) the data catalogue, which will upload the exported catalogue to a static website for others to access
+6. [Publish](#publish) the data catalogue, which will upload the exported pages to a static website others can access

 ### Command reference